silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/How_Tos/02_Lightweight_Form.md

 # How to Create Lightweight Form

-Out of the box, SilverStripe provides a robust and reusable set of HTML markup for [api:SilverStripe\Forms\FormField], however this can sometimes produce markup which is unnecessarily bloated.
+Out of the box, SilverStripe provides a robust and reusable set of HTML markup for [FormField](api:SilverStripe\Forms\FormField), however this can sometimes produce markup which is unnecessarily bloated.

 For example, a basic search form.
-We want to use the [api:SilverStripe\Forms\Form] API to handle the form but we may want to provide a totally custom template to meet our needs.
+We want to use the [Form](api:SilverStripe\Forms\Form) API to handle the form but we may want to provide a totally custom template to meet our needs.
 To do this, we'll provide the class with a unique template through `setTemplate`.